Shyambss/seo-toolkit/README.md

 2. Sign in with your Google account and create a new API key.

-3. (Optional but recommended) Link the key to a Google Cloud Project in your [Google Cloud Console](https://console.cloud.google.com/):
+3. Link the key to a Google Cloud Project in your [Google Cloud Console](https://console.cloud.google.com/):

    * Create a new project (or use an existing one).
    * Enable the **Generative Language API** (`generativelanguage.googleapis.com`).